Lin Mei-hsiu

 Lin Mei-hsiu (林美秀 (Lîm Bí-siù); born 6 June 1967) is a Taiwanese actress and television host.
-She strived with her perseverance and later produced signature works and become well known in Taiwan.
-Lin has starred in various genres of works in her career, including stage shows, TV series, and movies, being acquainted with Taiwanese by her activity in the drama field.
-Due to her excellent acting skills, Lin has also received prestigious awards including the Golden Horse Award and the Golden Bell Award.
+Through perseverance, she created signature roles and became well-known in Taiwan.
+Throughout her career, Lin has starred in a wide variety of works, including stage plays, television series, and films, gaining recognition among Taiwanese audiences for her contributions to drama.
+Thanks to her outstanding acting skills, she has received prestigious awards, including the Golden Horse Award and multiple Golden Bell Awards.

 Early life

-Lin Mei-Hsiu (born 6 June 1967) spent most of her childhoold in Luo Dong, I-Lan country, Taiwan.
+Lin Mei-Hsiu (born 6 June 1967) spent most of her childhoold in Luo Dong, I-Lan county, Taiwan.
 When she was at elementary school, Lin joined the Pauline Lan Dancers Troupe as a dancer.
 Later she graduate from National Kuo Kuang Academy of Arts (now National Taiwan College of Performing Arts, TCPA).

 Career

-In 1986, Lin Mei-Hsiu joined Pauline Lan as a dancer, and then she encountered Hugh K. S. Lee, who first discovered her talents in performance and invited her to join Ping-Fong Acting Troupe as Lee's apprentice.
-In 1994, Lin acted in various stage shows in Ping-Fong Acting Troupe, including comedies, tragedy, pop, and science fictions.
-She also appreciated of her mentor, Lee, for discovering her acting potential.
-Once Lin was the replacement for another actress and has been well known for this role as a middle-aged women character since then.
-With Lin's perseverance, she created one of her signature works, King To Nin Jiom advertisement in 2003 directed by Chen Yu-hsun.
-Due to her impressive performance in the advertisement, she not only participanted in Greenray Theatre Company and performed a series of dramas as a stage actor, but also continued acting in the TV shows and movies.
-Chen even customize a leading character for her, a simple, strong, and diligent Taiwanese mother and a street food owner, in the 2013 blockbuster Zone Pro Site (總鋪師).
+In 1986, Lin Mei-hsiu began her career as a dancer with Pauline Lan's troupe.
+She later met Hugh K. S. Lee, who recognized her performing talent and invited her to join the Ping-Fong Acting Troupe as his apprentice.
+Starting in 1994, Lin performed in a diverse range of stage productions with the Ping-Fong Acting Troupe, spanning genres such as comedy, tragedy, pop musicals, and science fiction.
+She has often credited her mentor, Lee Kuo-hsiu, with discovering and nurturing her acting potential.

+A key breakthrough came when she stepped in as a last-minute replacement for another actress in a production.
+Her portrayal of a middle-aged woman in that role resonated strongly with audiences and established her reputation for such characters.
+Through perseverance, Lin achieved wider fame in 2003 with her iconic performance as Meng Jiangnu in a series of advertisements for King To Nin Jiom directed by Chen Yu-hsun.

+These experiences propelled Lin into further opportunities in theater (including with the Green Ray Theatre Company), television, theater and films.Impressed by her performance in the advertisements, Chen Yu-hsun later created a lead role specifically for her in his 2013 blockbuster film Zone Pro Site (總鋪師).
+She played a strong, simple and diligent Taiwanese mother and street food vendor—embodying a simple, strong, and diligent woman.

-Lin experimented on a new type of performance in collaboration with three well-known Taiwanese figures in the industry - Tang Tsung Sheng, Sam Tseng, and Zheng Yinsheng in a 2022 participatory theatre, entitled Heroes Are Who Can Act (會演是英雄) by UDNFunLife.
-By incorporating various performantive forms including talkshows, dramas, and real-time polling, the audience were able to join, produce, and determine the storyline of the comedy with them.
-This new performance received positive feedback and was praised for its humorous and laid-back atmosphere.
+Lin experimented in a new type of performance in collaboration with three well-known Taiwanese figures in the industry - Tang Tsung Sheng, Sam Tseng, and Zheng Yinsheng in a 2022 participatory theatre, entitled Heroes Are Who Can Act (會演是英雄) by UDNFunLife.
+By incorporating various performantive forms including talkshows, dramas, and real-time polling, the audience were able to influence the storyline of the comedy.
+This new type of performance received positive feedback and was praised for its humorous and laid-back atmosphere.